carlosperate/awesome-microbit/README.md

 - [micro:bit Hovercraft](http://www.instructables.com/id/Make-a-Cool-Microbit-Hovercraft-Together/) - A hovercraft, which runs both in the water and on the ground.
 Uses 2 motors to blow air underneath to support the hovercraft body and 2 motors in the end to control its direction.
 - [ZIP Halo Compass](https://www.kitronik.co.uk/blog/bbc-microbit-zip-halo-compass) - A Christmas themed micro:bit ZIP Halo Compass, with a 3D printed and laser cutted case.
 - [Micro:Boy](https://hackaday.io/project/27757-microboy) - Hardware project to code and play arcade games on the micro:bit.
-- [Alexa, Ask micro:bit to Turn LED Light](https://medium.com/@ferrygunawan/alexa-ask-microbit-to-turn-led-light-61ed668a0321) - Project walk through to control with Alexa an RGB LED connected to a micro:bit .
+- [Alexa, Ask micro:bit to Turn LED Light](https://medium.com/@ferrygunawan/alexa-ask-microbit-to-turn-led-light-61ed668a0321) - Project walk through to control with Alexa an RGB LED connected to a micro:bit.
+- [OpenGestureControl](https://opengesturecontrol.github.io) - A Linux application which interacts with the BBC micro:bit to give hand prothesis users the ability to control their desktop computer using gestures.

 ### Project Collections